This page navigates tohttps://www.guyanatourism.com/festivals#rupununirodeo

 Lethem and Around

 Located at the border with Brazil, the town of Lethem is home to the annual Rupununi Rodeo that takes place on Easter weekend.
 The red laterite roads flanked with golden brown savannahs, massive termite hills and rainforests, make for a truly picturesque location.
 Use Lethem as the base to explore cattle-filled ranches, community led eco-lodges and indigenous villages.
 The wildlife here is equally unique, giant anteaters, red siskins, giant anacondas and a host of other animals and birds, makes this region an amazing place for wildlife enthusiasts.

 If you haven’t already, add this to your wish list right away!
 Watching a vaquero show off his skills of saddle bronc or bareback riding will take you back to memories of films about the American Wild West.
 The two-day event is a throbbing party of cowboy hats and boots, beer and rodeo events that will enthral you.
-The Rupununi Rodeo is followed by the lesser-known Saddle Creek Rodeo which takes place a day later.
+The Rupununi Rodeo is followed by the lesser-known Sand Creek Rodeo which takes place a day later.
 It’s a great way to extend an epic weekend and watch more barrel racing, tie down roping and, bull and horse riding.